10 February 2026

 • Nursery Ticket, ideal for supporting work-life balance.

-• Health insurance or life insurance, which brings peace of mind and protection to the employee.
+• Medical insurance way of life, which brings peace of mind and protection to the employee.

 • Vocational training, to enhance the development of competences.